- Fruit flies prefer to lay their eggs in places such as your pantry or kitchen sink so that their larvae can have a food source to survive on.

 Apple cider vinegar is a great and simple natural way to kill fruit flies.
 All you’ll need for this remedy is some apple cider vinegar, a bowl, and plastic wrap.
 First, start by filling the dish halfway with apple cider vinegar.
-Next, take some of the plastic wrap and cover the bowl, making sure that it is placed tightly so that it will not become loose or lift up on the edges.
+Next, take some of the plastic wraps and cover the bowl, making sure that it is placed tightly so that it will not become loose or lift up on the edges.

-Afterward, use a toothpick or something of similar size to poke holes into the top of the plastic wrap.
-This trap works by luring the fruit flies to the bowl by the smell of the apple cider vinegar.
+Afterward, use a toothpick or something of a similar size to poke holes into the top of the plastic wrap.
+This trap works by luring the fruit flies to the bowl with the smell of apple cider vinegar.
 They’re attracted to this smell because it mimics the smell of rotting fruit.
 Once the fruit flies have entered the trap through the small holes, they will be unable to find their way out, thus becoming trapped inside.
 The flies will then drown in the apple cider vinegar.

 Just be sure that you set the trap somewhere where you’ve seen a lot of the fruit flies such as by your kitchen sink.
 This is to ensure that you’re able to catch as many fruit flies as possible and prevent them from going on to breed in the drains.
 You can make multiple apple cider vinegar traps and place them in various rooms throughout your home — wherever you’ve seen fruit flies.

 Do this daily and check the traps.
 You should see that a good amount of the fruit flies have been caught.
 Empty the traps and refill them again until you no longer see the traps catching any fruit flies.
 This should be a good indicator that most of the fruit flies in your home are gone.
 You can do this in combination with pouring boiling water down the sink drains as well as using the hydrogen peroxide solution for maximum efficiency.